Prepare for Hurricane Season

 - Repair any damage to your roof.

 For more information on hurricane preparedness, visit ready.gov/hurricanes.
-From all of us at KGT Remodeling, we wish you an uneventful hurricane season!
+From all of us at KGT Builders, we wish you an uneventful hurricane season!